 I suppose I should start this blog with a little explanation of what it is.

 Here’s the deal…I’m obsessed with food.
 When I was a tween, during summers and weekends, I would stay up at night and cook things my mom wouldn’t let me make during the day.
 Sometimes she knew, most times she didn’t…she eventually resigned to the idea and just asked that I clean up when I was done.
+As for what I do, I sell full spectrum hemp oil.
+If you’re not sure what it is just check out the link.
+It’s a similar thing to the other cannabis products on the market, in short.
+You know, like rosin wax and the like.
+The difference is it is edible so you can just injest it rather than smoke it.

 Simply by following recipes and using the trusty Better Homes & Gardens cookbook, which included basic method instructions, I made all kinds of wonderful things.
 Cookies.
 Taffy.
 Wonton soup.
 And eventually, things like chocolate soufflé.